apache/activemq-website/src/components/classic/documentation/activemq-3-transport-configurations.md

 #### brokerXmlConfig

-Sets the [Xml Configuration](xml-configuration) file used to configure the ActiveMQ Classic broker via Spring if using embedded mode.
+Sets the [Xml Configuration](xml-configuration) file used to configure the ActiveMQ broker via Spring if using embedded mode.
 The filename is assumed to be on the classpath unless a URL is specified.
 So a value of

 ```